Ficool

 Had he taken over the wolf's body?

-Jing Yang tore at the wolf's throat, shaking his head, blood splattering as he turned to fight the wolf that had attacked from behind.
+Arthur tore at the wolf's throat, shaking his head, blood splattering as he turned to fight the wolf that had attacked from behind.

 The wolf with the severed throat gradually stopped struggling, while the other two wolves continued to fight.
-Jing Yang took a deep breath of the blood-scented air, enduring the pain in his heart, forcing himself to stay calm.
+Arthur took a deep breath of the blood-scented air, enduring the pain in his heart, forcing himself to stay calm.
 Even if he hadn't figured out the situation, he couldn't afford to make mistakes now...

 He was stunned for a moment, then exhaled a long breath.